Guley/FB-login-with-Codeigniter/README.md

 So, initially only Facebook login is available.

 I hope to build more on this repo , in the meantime why not play around with the code and send some PR.
 The aim of this project is to lay a foundation for any web application that wants to use social login system.
+In the future I look ahead to add all the social API with this project which would help developers spend less time on integrating these APIs separately with their projects.

 For localhost , use: